dotnet/docs/docs/standard/modernize-with-azure-and-containers/modernize-existing-apps-to-cloud-optimized/choosing-azure-compute-options-for-container-based-applications.md

 ---
 # Choosing Azure compute platforms for container-based applications

 As you have noticed after reading the previous sections, Azure is an open cloud that offers multiple choices.
-That is great as you can use the best fit for your needs, however, it also surfaces questions about what product/technology you should use for your containerized applications.
+You can use the best fit for your needs, however, it also surfaces questions about what product/technology you should use for your containerized applications.

 As a *by-default* recommendation, the following is the main criteria recommended in this guidance: